 This tourism hashtag describes the attitude of most Lebanese I met.
 They may not have the perfect lives, but they sure are proud of their country and are very welcoming.
 They are the warmest Middle Easterners I have come across (and no, it is not because of their location off the Mediterranean Seas because I went to Israel last December and it was not the same).

 I came across many educated and cultured Lebanese.
 Most of the younger generations speak three languages minimum (Arabic, French, and English).
 The women are very well-groomed and attractive (they remind me of Venezuelan Miss Universe).
+The food culture is not bad either!

 Given the turbulent history of Lebanon especially during the civil war of 1975-1990 and Israel’s attack on South Lebanon in 2006, it is no wonder that the Lebanese are resilient and they know how to live life to the fullest.